 - Eat a healthy diet.
 Make sure to be and stay on a healthy diet routine during and pre-pregnancy.
 If you’re preparing for pregnancy, you’ll need folic acid.
 And during pregnancy, you’ll require essential nutrients such as vitamins, calcium, and iron.
 Ask your doctor to recommend supplements if need be and check in with them about your dietary concerns.

 - Don’t eat for two.
 Gaining weight wisely is key to being fit and losing weight postpartum.
 Typically, anything between 10 to 12 kilos of weight gain is considered normal and healthy.
 You only need about 300 calories more than your normal diet.
 Anything more can put you at risk of developing gestational diabetes or high blood pressure.

 - Maintain a healthy lifestyle.
 Steer clear of smoking or consuming alcohol during your pregnancy.
 Both of these can cause birth defects in your baby including putting you at risk of premature birth, and your baby at risk of low birth weight, among other medical conditions.

-The crucial thing to remember is that previously diagnosed incompetent cervix can put you at a risk of miscarriage.
-So if you’re considering conceiving again, its best to speak with your doctor to get a proper treatment.
+The crucial thing to remember is that a previously diagnosed incompetent cervix can put you at a risk of miscarriage.
+So if you’re considering conceiving again, it’s best to speak with your doctor to get proper treatment.